mibuthu/wp-comment-guestbook/readme.txt

 Please check if comments are enabled for your guestbook page.
 There are several places to change these setting:

 * General wordpress discussion setting (Settings -> Discussion -> "Allow people to post comments on new articles"): This setting changes the behavior for all pages and post, but can be overwritten by the settings below.
-* Post/page discussion setting (Discussion box -> "Allow comments." in post/page edit screen): This setting overwrites the general wordpress setting for each page or post.
+* Post/page discussion setting (Discussion box -> "Allow comments." in post/page edit screen): This setting overrides the general wordpress setting for each page or post.
 If you cannot see the Discussion box you have to enable it in the Screen Option.
 * Theme settings: A lot of themes have their own options for displaying the comment list.
-They often will overwrite the wordpress settings.
+They often will override the wordpress settings.
-* Guestbook settings (Comments -> Guestbook -> General Settings -> "Guestbook comment status": This option will overwrite the wordpress settings for the guestbook page.
+* Guestbook settings (Comments -> Guestbook -> General Settings -> "Guestbook comment status": This option will override the wordpress settings for the guestbook page.
 But the theme settings can still causes problems.

 If you still have problems after checking all these possibilities there is one more option available in the Guestbook settings (Comments -> Guestbook -> Comment-list settings -> "Show the comment list in the page content".
 If you enable this option the comment list will be displayed in the page content instead of the seperate comment section.
 After that the comment list should be displayed also with themes which specifies no comment section for pages.